mycharger/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ We create software solutions for carbon neutral life and work 🌈 Our platform connects local energy devices like wallboxes, solar energy resources, batteries and many others to modular value added services
+🙋‍♀️ We create software solutions for carbon neutral life and work.
+🌈 Our platform connects local energy devices like wallboxes, solar energy resources, batteries and many others to modular value added services.

 <!--